seansteel3/seansteel3/README.md

 ### HELLO!

-My name is Sean Steele, and I am an aspiring researcher with interests in immunology, bioinformatics, and statistics.
+My name is Sean Steele, and I am an aspiring researcher with interests in immunology, genetics, bioinformatics, and statistics.
 I am particularly intrigued where data analytics and statistical modeling can shed light into new insights, both within biology and beyond!

-Currently I am working in proteomics assay development at RayBiotech Life where I connected my modeling skills in R directly into our workflow, overhauling our optimization process.
+Currently I am working in proteomics assay development at RayBiotech Life where I connected my data modeling and prediction skills in R directly into our workflow, overhauling our optimization process.
 While I have enjoyed my time in the lab, in the foreseeable future I am looking into expanding the data analytics side of my interests in more detail, both professionally and with my own side projects.

 My original training in data analytics is in R during my time at Emory.
 Since then I have expanded my skill set to include Python and SQL.